- Risk Factors

 - Doctors who treat MCL include one's primary care physician and specialists such as oncologists, hematologists, radiologists, and surgeons.

 - Physicians stage and diagnose MCL by examination of needle aspiration of lymph nodes and/or bone marrow biopsies along with imaging studies.

-- Complications of MCL include short lifespan and death; other complications may be due to treatment protocols using chemotherapy.
+- Complications of MCL include short lifespan and death; other complications may be chemotherapy treatment protocolstherapy.

 - For most individuals with MCL, the prognosis is only fair to poor.